ambernettech/chefdk-fundamentals/scene_05.md

 Now, lets try that again.
 This time with all of our cookbooks in the cookbooks directory like `chef-client` expects.

-Try applying the apache cookbook's recipe named apache.
+Try applying the apache cookbook's recipe named server.

 -

-Try applying the setup cookbook's recipe named setup.
+Try applying the workstation cookbook's recipe named setup.

 -